heroku/webhooks-docs/README.md

 Webhook integration requires subscribing via the [Unified API](https://devcenter.heroku.com/articles/unified-api) and implementing endpoints to receive events.
 This document provides details on how to subscribe and receive notifications.
 We welcome questions, feedback and suggestions via [ecosystem-feedback@heroku.com](mailto:ecosystem-feedback@heroku.com).

->note During the alpha, the webhook endpoints exist must be addressed via a version variant and will not work without setting the `Accept` header to `application/vnd.heroku+json; version=3.webhooks`.

 ## Creating a Webhook Subscription

 Before you will receive any events, you subscribe via: